soderstromkr/whisper-local-transcribe/README.md

 ```
 pip install -U openai-whisper
 ```
 4. To run the app built on TKinter and TTKthemes.
 If using these options, make sure they are installed in your Python build.
-You can install them via pip.
+You can install them and colorama via pip.
 ```
-pip install tkinter
+pip install colorama
 ```
 and
 ```